facebook/react/docs/docs/reference-react-component.md

 There is no guarantee of synchronous operation of calls to `setState` and calls may be batched for performance gains.

-`setState()` will always lead to a re-render unless `shouldComponentUpdate()` returns `false` If mutable objects are being used and conditional rendering logic cannot be implemented in `shouldComponentUpdate()`, calling `setState()` only when the new state differs from the previous state will avoid unnecessary re-renders.
+`setState()` will always lead to a re-render unless `shouldComponentUpdate()` returns `false`.
+If mutable objects are being used and conditional rendering logic cannot be implemented in `shouldComponentUpdate()`, calling `setState()` only when the new state differs from the previous state will avoid unnecessary re-renders.

 ### `state`